bsookying/Gambit---The-Syslog-Generator/README.md

 # Gambit

 **Custom Syslog Generator**
-Gambit is a Syslog Generator Python-based web application designed to simulate and send realistic syslog events to a SIEM platform.
+Gambit is an AI coded syslog generator designed to simulate and send realistic syslog events to a SIEM platform.
 It is a powerful tool for security professionals to test detection rules, validate and log ingestion.

 **Features**
-Flexible Log Generation: Sends logs from five different sources (http, ftp, router, switch, firewall) in popular formats including RFC3164, RFC5424, CEF, and LEEF.
+Customizable, Flexible Log Generation: Sends logs from five different sources (http, ftp, router, switch, firewall) in popular formats including RFC3164, RFC5424, CEF, and LEEF.
+You can specify the vendor name and product type.

 **Randomization Mode**: Generates a continuous, random stream of logs for baseline traffic analysis and load testing.